nqminds/edgesec.github.io/docusaurus/docs/management.md

 dhcpRange9 = "9,10.0.9.2,10.0.9.254,255.255.255.0,24h"
 dhcpRange10 = "10,10.0.10.2,10.0.10.254,255.255.255.0,24h"
 ```

-where `dhcpBinPath` sets the absolute path to the `dnsmasq` executable (for OpenWRT systems this path is `/etc/init.d/dnsmasq`), `dhcpConfigPath` is the absolute path to the `dnsmasq` configuration file (for non OpenWRT this file is generated by `edgesec`), `dhcpLeasefilePath` is the absolute path to the IP leases file and `dhcpScriptPath` is teh absolute path to the DHCP control script file, which has the role of sending the allocated IP address to the `edgesec`.
+where the `dhcpRange*` parameter configures the IP allocation settings for the DHCP server.
+The first setting denotes the VLAN index.
+The second and third settings the pool of IP addresses.
+The last setting denotes the lease time for the allocated IP address.

 For `dnsmasq` the control script file is as follows:

 ```bash
 #!/bin/sh\n"